lina-boljka/lina-boljka.github.io/_pages/cv.md

 ======
 <b>Columns for Finance Manager</b>

+* Jan 2022: <a href:"https://manager.finance.si/8985368/Podnebne-spremembe-so-bile-vedno-Zakaj-so-zdajsnje-tako-alarmantne">Climate change has always happened.
+Why is it so alarming now?</a>
 * Oct 2021: <a href="https://manager.finance.si/8981441/Podnebje-prihodnosti-ali-kako-resno-bi-bilo-treba-jemati-opozorila">Climate of the future or how seriously should we take the warnings?</a>

 <b>Other</b>